kateforeman/dirty_data_project/README.md

 ## Running the code

-For more detailed explanation of the data wrangling and analysis process, a markdown can be found within the documentation_and_analysis folders of each project. .
-To explore the raw data, cleaning process and analysis for the two projects,
+For more detailed explanation of the data wrangling and analysis process, a markdown can be found within the documentation_and_analysis folders of each project.
+To explore the raw data, cleaning process and analysis for the two projects, clone this repo and open in R.